Tamas-Gavlider/WanderRoads/README.md

 - Google Fonts - Library of free and open-source web fonts.
 - Heroku - Used to deploy the project for hosting and managing the live application.
 - Favicon.io - To create Favicon.
+- VS Code – Used for local development.
 - [DBDiagram](https://dbdiagram.io/d) - To create ER Diagram
 - [FreeConvert](https://www.freeconvert.com/convert/video-to-gif) - to convert screenrecordings to GIF
 - [Font Awesome](https://fontawesome.com/) - A popular icon library that provides a collection of icons, which can be used throughout the page for various UI elements.